R2xpdGNo/Reverse_TCP_Program/README.md

 - shutdown/restart
 - execute
 - keep track of users current directory to allow for easy upload, download, mkdir, rmdir, and execute
+- try using a different method of seperating arguments from commands

 ## Disclaimer
 These tools are provided for educational and research purposes only.
 The author of this project is in no way responsible for any misuse of these tools.